ibm-garage/node-garage-utils/README.md

 #### logging.formatter(options)

 A formatter function for use with [winston](https://github.com/winstonjs/winston).
-Provides readable, consistent loggins across an application.
+Provides readable, consistent logging across an application.

 #### logging.configureWinston(cfAppEnv)